-The National Museum of Japanese History is about 15 kilometers west of Narita Airport.
-You can take the Keisei Railway to Keisei Sakura Station (20 minutes, 480 yen) and walk 15–20 minutes or take a 5-minute bus ride to the museum.
-JR trains also run once per hour to JR Sakura Station (25 minutes, 420 yen), followed by a 15-minute bus ride.
-If you're driving, it takes around 30 minutes via the expressway (toll 780 yen) or about 45 minutes using regular roads without tolls.
+The National Museum of Japanese History is located about 15 kilometers west of Narita Airport.
+You can take the Keisei Railway to Keisei Sakura Station (20 minutes, 480 yen), followed by a 15–20 minute walk or a 5-minute bus ride to the museum.
+JR trains also run approximately once per hour to JR Sakura Station (25 minutes, 420 yen), where you can catch a bus to the museum (about 15 minutes).

 National Museum of Japanese History